Ferran Sunyer i Balaguer Prize

 The Ferran Sunyer i Balaguer Prize is a prize in mathematics, first awarded in 1993.
-It honors the memory of Ferran Sunyer i Balaguer (1912–1967), a self-taught Catalan mathematician who, despite a serious physical disability, was very active in research in classical analysis.
+It honors mathematician Ferran Sunyer i Balaguer (1912–1967), a self-taught Catalan mathematician who, despite significant physical disability, was very active in research in classical analysis.
 This award acknowledges an outstanding mathematical monograph of an expository nature, presenting the latest developments in an active area of mathematics research.
 The annually awarded prize consists of €15,000 as of 2017.
 The winning monograph is also published in Birkhauser-Verlag's series Progress in Mathematics.
 It is awarded by the Ferran Sunyer i Balaguer Foundation.

 Recipients

-The recipients of the Ferran Sunyer i Balaguer Prize are:
+Every recipient ever of the Ferran Sunyer i Balaguer Prize are: